FilosofiaCodigo/Biblioteca/docs/ERC20/BalancerV2FeeToken.md

 ## BalancerV2FeeToken

-You can use this contract launch your own token or to study the Balancer ecosystem
+You can use this contract launch your own token or to study the Balancer ecosystem.

 _Based on top OpenZeppelin contracts but changed balances from private to internal for flexibility_